gringer/presentation-notes/docs/2018-May-24-London-Calling.md

 * SmidgION - We can make it, that's not a problem.
 ASIC is reallyy cheap.
 Flongle comes first.

 * R10 pore - frequency of homopolymers.
 Current software can call homopolymers as -1, some bias in software that is consistently doing it wrong.
 Will get a lot further with just incremental improvements.

+# Liana Kafetzopoulou

+## Intro

+* ONT managed to fit her name on a MinION two years ago
+* Want to be able to sequence all RNA viruses with a single protocol
+* Charles Chiu published a protocol: reverse transcription using a random nonamer [9-mer]
+    * creates a cDNA library

+## Samples for testing

+* RIPL
+* Samples that were the most prevalent: chikungunya & Dengue
+* Had to test sensitivity as well
+    * Even at higher CTs, can get the whole genome with the random nonamer protocol
+    * Percentage of reads (coverage) on MinION match Illumina and MinION
+* What about when you don't know what is there?
+    * When you can assemble 80% of the genome, it's probably there
+    * Three different kits, consistent results

+## Taking it into the field

+* Testing on Lassa virus, a very divergent RNA virus
+* Lassa is endemic in Nigeria, outbreaks twice a year
+* Take positive samples for sequencing
+* Working great until Nigeria hit more cases than were ever before seen
+* Got data out as soon as it was generated

+## Processing

+* Only doing DNAse treatment
+* PoreChop
+* Using Canu to assemble, then BLAST to find the closest reference
+* Used De-novo approach to feed mapping

+## Diagnostics

+* Existing in-country diagnosis uses two RTPCRs
+* Looked at the phylogeny; MinION assemblies were all spread around, all independent spillovers
+* MinION is definitely accurate enough to tell if there's human to human transmission
+* There were two samples that looked marvelously identical
+    * Looked at patient forms, found out that they were from the same patient, taken 6 hours apart, one SNP difference
+* NCDC and WHO had a great need to know what was happening; the country as well...
+* Country took the time and attention to listen

+## Challenges

+* MinION overheated in the first run
+* Time scale changed massively, changed from pilot run to something else

+## Outcome

+* Were able to make 35 lassa virus sequences in a month